ThatPerson/Dynamix/README.md

 Visualising Results
 -------------------

+Prior to any results processing the `utils/proc.sh` script should be run to collate the results of all individual MPI processes into respective files.

 **Back Calculations**

 Using `gnuplot` the output of Dynamix can be quickly visualised.
 To view residue specific back calculated data, simply run (after entering the output directory)